Metric theory of relativity (MTR) is the theory that describes transformation

 longitudinal dimensions and time dilation.
 Both effects are the result of

-measurements using the reflected wave returning to the starting point.
+measurements using the reflected sound wave returning to the starting point.

 MTR includes five postulates (assumptions accepted